espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/De-Animating Gestures (False).md

 # De-Animating Gestures (False) `pf2:1`

 You designate a single construct within 30 feet that you can see or hear.
-The construct becomes [[Quickened|Quickened 1]] for 1 minute and is temporarily immune to this ability for 24 hours.
+The construct becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened|Quickened 1]] for 1 minute and is temporarily immune to this ability for 24 hours.
 It can use its additional action only to Stride or Strike.